kmarsyd/training.artemis.rds/_episodes/02-local2hpc.md

 ---
 title: "Transfer from LOCAL to Artemis HPC"
 teaching: 20
+Excercises: 10
+Questions:
+- "What tools can you use to copy data to a remote machine?"
 objectives:
 - "Learn to move data between local machine and remote HPC environemnt"
 keypoints: